OriginalMy/originalmy-libcrypto/README.md

 ## Contributing

-See [CONTRIBUTING.md](https://CONTRIBUTING.md) on the main mudamos-libcrypto repo for information about how to contribute.
+See [CONTRIBUTING.md](https://CONTRIBUTING.md) on the main originalmy-libcrypto repo for information about how to contribute.